 Some of our most important health care decisions tend to come toward the end of peoples' lives, when they may be unable to make informed decisions.
 The durable power of attorney, therefore, allows individuals to appoint someone else to make these decisions on their behalf.
 Massachusetts' durable power of attorney laws require that the appointed individual be a legal adult, have the capacity to understand this responsibility, and that the document be signed in the presense of at least two adults.

 The following chart lists the main elements of Massachusetts' durable power of attorney laws.
-See Wills and Durable Power of Attorney for Health Care for more details.
+See Power of Attorney for Healthcare and Living Wills for more details.

 |Code Section||Ch.
 201D §1, et seq.
 Health Care Proxies|

 |Specific Powers, Life-Prolonging Acts||Any and all health care decisions on principal's behalf that principal could make including decisions about life-sustaining treatment (which do not include those procedures to provide comfort care or pain alleviation), subject to any express limitations of health care proxy's authority (proxy has priority over other persons, including one with durable power of attorney unless limited by principal or court order)|

 |Legal Requirements for Durable Power of Attorney||(1) Competent adult; (2) in writing; (3) signed; (4) in presence and subscribed by 2 adult witnesses, that the principal appeared to be 18, of sound mind and under no constraint or undue influence; (5) Health care proxy must contain identities of principal and health care agent and indicate principal intends agent to have authority to make health care decisions on his behalf and describe any limitations and indicate agent's authority effective if it is determined that principal lacks decisional capacity|